dbashford/mimosa/README.md

 ## Installation

+ When I feel its a bit closer to ready, I'll get this into NPM.
+To get it before then...

+    $ git clone ...
+    $ cd mimosa
-    $ npm install -g mimosa
+    $ npm install -g

 ## Quick Start

- The easiest way to get started with mimosa is to use the command line to create a new application skeleton.
+ The easiest way to get started with mimosa is to create a new application skeleton.
 By default, mimosa will create a basic express app configured to match all of mimosa's defaults.

  First navigate to a directory within which you want to place your application.